 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Some kids hate nuts in their cookies (mine do!), but you can leave them out and add more chocolate chips, or add some butterscotch chips in their place.
+Some kids hate nuts in their cookies, but you can leave them out and add more chocolate chips, or add some butterscotch chips in their place.